 It is not going to be easy, and you are going to have to monitor your progress to make sure you are working as efficiently as possible.

-If you have the motivation, though, you can do anything you set your mind to.
+If you have the motivation, you can do anything you set your mind to.

-Eat clean, nutritionally balanced meals, use high weight, low volume, and avoid steady-state cardio.
+Eat clean, nutritionally balanced meals, use high weight and low volume, and avoid steady-state cardio.
 By following the guidelines laid out for you, you’ll start seeing more muscles develop and eventually achieve your desired look.